A Cheat Sheet to Cloud Adoption for Small Businesses

 Why Should You Consider Cloud Adoption for Your Small Business?

 Understanding how your small business can benefit from cloud adoption may encourage you to fully devote your time to adopting cloud technology into your business.
+If you use any of the popular technology brands including AWS IBM, Oracle, VMware or others, you'll probably be familiar with the cloud in general.
 The two top benefits of cloud adoption are:

 Improved Security Measures